-Starting with version 1809, in order to help you know when you’re wirelessly projecting, and quickly disconnect and reconnect, Windows 10 will show a new control banner at the top of the screen when you’re using the Project to this PC feature.
+Starting with version 1809, in order to help you know when you’re wirelessly projecting, and quickly disconnect and reconnect, Windows 10 will show a new control banner at the top of the screen when you’re using the “Projecting to this PC” feature.

 The banner will keep you inform about the state of your connection, allow you to quick disconnect or reconnect, and tune the connection.

-Clicking the gear button allows you to optimize the screen latency depending on mode you’re using:
+Clicking the gear button allows you to optimize the screen latency depending on the mode that you’re using:

 - Game mode — minimizes the screen to screen latency to make gaming over a wireless connection possible.

 - Video mode — increases the screen to screen latency to ensure the video on the big screen plays back smoothly and without glitching.